National Institute on Minority Health and Health Disparities: Definitions

 NIMHD addresses disparities in minority health in the United States.
 It defines minority health as "all aspects of health and disease in one or more racial/ethnic minority populations as defined by the Office of Management and Budget, including Blacks/African Americans, Hispanics/Latinos, Asians, American Indians/Alaska Natives, and Native Hawaiians/other Pacific Islanders."
 It includes minority classes such as "socioeconomically disadvantaged populations, underserved rural populations, and sexual and gender minorities."

+In 2023, NIMHD added people with disabilities to the definition of the population with health disparities, including a new program that funds new research.

 Strategic plan

 NIMHD is developing the 2021-2025 NIH Minority Health and Health Disparities Strategic Plan, which will outline the immediate goals of the institute.
 They are defined in three thematic areas: scientific research, research sustaining activities, and outreach, collaboration, and dissemination.
 The strategic plan is to be released in 2021.

 Research topics

 Goals in the strategic plan include understanding the causes of minority health disparities, developing interventions to reduce disparities and tools to evaluate the effectiveness of the interventions, increasing minority participation in National Institutes of Health research, and increasing community engagement in the process.
 Former acting director Maddox describes tailoring research to address many factors, or "health determinants", that contribute to "health burdens" in minority populations, such as "biological risk factors, behavioral risk factors, social/economic factors, health systems, resiliency/protective factors, quality of life experiences, and environmental/physical factors."

 Director Pérez-Stable attributes health disparities in African-American communities to "structural racism", which results in segregated neighborhoods, limited access to nutrition, higher levels of environmental pollution, low-quality housing, and inadequate education and employment opportunities, which increase poverty and chronic stress.